tanvir-git/odoo-documentation/content/applications/inventory_and_mrp/manufacturing/management/quality_control.rst

-Whether you want to control the quality of your production, or the production of your subcontractor, before registering the products into your stock, you can rely on Odoo's Quality module.
+Whether you want to control the quality of your production, or the production of your subcontractor, before registering the products into your stock, you can rely on CoquiAPPs's Quality module.

 To control the quality of your production, you need to set a *Quality Control Point*